errtypenull/SubVerifyBot/README.md

-# YouTube Subscribe Verify Bot"
+# YouTube Subscribe Verify Bot

 A Discord bot that allows server admins to verify if users are subscribed to a specific YouTube channel before granting them a role.
 It utilizes Google's OAuth system to authenticate users and check their YouTube subscriptions.